Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 -

-Social learners who thrive in a group setting.
+Social learners who value group interaction.

 -